CristinaCod/World_Happiness_Report/README.md

 **Questions we hope to answer with the data:**

--- Happiest country in the world
+-- Happiest country in the world for 2019 and 2021

--- How happiness ratings have changed over the span of a year throughout 5 countries: Unites States, Finaland, Singapore, Ghana, and Colombia
+-- How happiness ratings have changed over between the years of 2019 and 2021 throughout 5 countries: Unites States, Finaland, Singapore, Ghana, and Colombia

 --Which factor has the greatest impact on happiness score